A child answers a question on the blackboard during class.

 HOW IS IMPACT ASSESSED?

-Quantitative and qualitative monitoring and evaluation is a core piece of the Speed School program.
+Quantitative and qualitative monitoring and evaluation is a core piece of the Second Chance program.
 We regularly track inputs, outputs, outcomes, and impact to ensure learnings from the ground guide program design and implementation.
 Project progress is also monitored through qualitative reporting such as direct feedback from beneficiaries.

 The evaluation design consists of the following metrics: